rushikeshbharad/Github-mirror/README.md

 5. Open two different terminals: a.
 For hosting the local server b.
 For hosting the website
    - Run `node src/server/server.js` on one terminal
    - Run `npm start` on another terminal
-6. Open borwser and paste `localhost:3000`
+6. Open browser and paste `localhost:3000`

-Stack involved (dependencies) in this project:
+Stacks involved in this project (dependencies):
 - Primary:
   - React: for creating components
   - Redux: for maitaining the local data fetched from services